-Definition & What is Software Quality: This post is one of the continuation posts of software testing tutorial series.
-In our last post, we have discussed different software testing terminology grocery.
+Definition & What is Software Quality: This post is one of the continuation posts of the software testing tutorial series.
+In our last post, we discussed different software testing terminology grocery.
 And in this post, we are going to talk about software quality.

 what is the software definition?